jasmincl/rmarkdown-intro/README.md

 # rmarkdown-intro
-Workshop Introduction to Markdown for CorrelAid-Meetup.
+Workshop Introduction to RMarkdown & Bookdown for CorrelAid-Meetup.